 All dischargers must prepare and electronically certify and submit an Annual Report no later than September 1st of each year using SMARTS including the specified information described in this General Permit’s Order and any additional necessary site compliance information such as a summary of all corrective actions taken during the reporting period, or the identification of any compliance activities or corrective actions that were not implemented.

-6. Record Keeping
+I.Q.6.
+Record Keeping

 According to 40 Code of Federal Regulations §§ 122.21(p) and 122.41(j), the discharger is required to retain paper or electronic copies of all records required by this General Permit for a period of at least three years from the date generated or the date submitted to the Water Boards.
 A discharger must retain records for a period beyond three years if directed by Regional Water Board.

-R. Risk Determination
+I.R.
+Risk Determination

 A site Risk Level calculation is the estimated potential for sediment transport and risk to the receiving water.
-This General Permit contains calculation requirements to determine a project’s Risk Level 1, 2 and 3, or a linear underground and overhead projects (LUP) Type 1, 2, and 3 as described below.
-Construction industry-accepted sediment erosion models and water boards-provided or site-specific receiving water risk models are used to determine pre-construction project and post-construction project risks for all the project’s construction phases.
+This General Permit contains calculation requirements to determine a project’s Risk Level 1, 2 and 3, or a linear underground and overhead projects Type 1, 2, and 3 as described below.
+Construction industry-accepted sediment erosion models and Water Boards-provided or site-specific receiving water risk models are used to determine pre-construction project and post-construction project risks for all the project’s construction phases.

-1. Traditional Construction Projects
+I.R.1.
+Traditional Construction Projects

 a.
 Overall Risk Determination